 Potable water is a more difficult but solvable problem for the site.
-The Atacama desert receives little moisture, although the Andes mountains receive more because of the cooler temperatures associated with their altitude and their proximity to the wetter, eastern side of the range.
+The Atacama desert receives little moisture, although higher elevations in the Andes mountains receive more because of the cooler temperatures associated with their altitude and their proximity to the wetter, eastern side of the range.
 The small, known accumulations of water on the western slopes of the Andes have already been committed to providing water for desert communities.
 For example, Antofagasta's water is piped about 320 km (200 miles) from the Andes to the coast.
 However, Andes water also collects into underground aquifers in the valley (Salar de Atacama) where San Pedro de Atacama lies.
-The town manager (and, independently, a well driller familiar with the area) has told us that good water adequate for MMA operations lies approximately 30 m(98 ft) below the surface, accessible through a well.
-The simplest way to supply the MMA site would be to process this water through a treatment plant near San Pedro de Atacama and truck the water to the site as needed.
+The new 4-star Explora Hotel in San Pedro de Atacama found good water approximately 180 m (590 ft) below the surface, accessed through a well.
+The simplest way to supply the MMA site would be to process this water through a treatment plant at the MMA support facility near San Pedro de Atacama and truck the water to the site as needed.

 Alternatively, it may be possible to drill a well at the MMA site itself.
 Environmentally, it would be prudent to use this water sparingly at the site by installing low-water toilets and reprocessing grey water, if any.
 In effect, European Southern Observatory now does this to supply their VLT site at Cerro Paranal, approximately 96 km (60 miles) south of Antofagasta.

-B. Operations Support
+2.2 Operations Support